 “We built this place called the Rathskeller, a place on campus that could serve beer many, many years ago.
 It’s closed down.
 We’d bring concerts to the university,” Harkness said.

-Steven N. Zack (JD 71), the 1989-1990 president of The Florida Bar and later of the American Bar Association, worked on the Rathskeller with Harkness.
+Stephen N. Zack (JD 71), the 1989-1990 president of The Florida Bar and later of the American Bar Association, worked on the Rathskeller with Harkness.
 Zack was among the UF Law alumni on the committee that picked Harkness as Florida Bar executive director.

 Zack is among five ABA presidents who graduated from UF Law, more than from any other law school in 50 years.
 The others are Chesterfield Smith (JD 48), William Reece